stockmouton/stockmouton.github.io/articles/hyperinflation.md

 TODO:
 - Make sure this comment is completely included in the post

-- Investors are investors: they maximise ROI.
-The goal is to not lose money for sure, but they ask for more: Not lose purchasing power or even better: winning money and increasing purchasing power and wealth
-- Inflation is what threatens the investor, it's the pressure that keeps investors on the lookout.
-- The goal of investors: ROI > inflation rate over a fixed period.
-- What is inflation?
-What is hyperinflation?
-- To avoid losing power, investors can look into different kind of investment opportunities
-- Let's limit ourselves to bonds and stocks
-- What are stocks? (high risk, high return, you might lose money)
-- What are bonds? (low risk, quite deterministic, the defined interest rate associated) description of the bond market with yield explication
-- so bonds yield > inflation rate to be interesting.
 - What would be the impact of hyperinflation?
 - Surprise and strong inflation would make investors stop investing in bonds with a lower yield than inflation. (they might invest  in riskier bonds, in stocks or other bond markets, not the US)
 - Supply/demand will lower bonds price, increasing their yield